wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 You must be assigned the Organization Configuration role in the Microsoft 365 Defender portal to create or modify an audit log retention policy.
-This can be accomplished by adding the admin to the Organization Manager role group using the Microsoft 365 Defender portal or PowerShell.
+This can be accomplished by adding the admin to the Organization Manager role group using the Microsoft 365 Defender portal or  Security & Compliance Center PowerShell.

 Once you have the appropriate permissions, audit log retention policies can be created using the Microsoft 365 compliance center or PowerShell.

 > [!NOTE]
 > Both the Exchange admin center and the Microsoft 365 Defender portal have a role group named Organization Manager.
 They are not the same.

-## Connect to Microsoft 365 Defender portal PowerShell
+## Connect to Security & Compliance Center PowerShell

 Connecting to Office 365 Security & Compliance PowerShell is required to configure audit log retention policies using PowerShell.
 The instructions below assume the following tasks have already been completed.

-- You have already been granted the permissions required to connect to the Microsoft 365 Defender portal PowerShell.
+- You have already been granted the permissions required to connect to the Security & Compliance Center PowerShell.
 - Windows PowerShell has been configured to run scripts.
 - Windows Remote Management (WinRM) has been enabled.
 - WinRM has been configured to allow Basic authentication.